BE PART OF THE MUST ATTEND VIRTUAL EVENT FOR THE ENTIRE FORENSICS SECTOR.

-The 2020 Forensics Middle East and Africa Conference Call for Papers has opened.
-Papers submitted after the deadline may not be reviewed at all for this year’s conference.
+The 2020 Forensics Middle East and Africa Conference Call for Papers is now closed.

 For our first edition of Forensic MEA 2020, prospective authors are kindly encouraged to contribute to and help shape the conference through submissions of their research abstracts and papers.
 Focusing on this year’s theme ‘Future directions and frontiers in forensics practice’ highlighting the Forensic Science challenges facing Africa and the Middle East’s capability gap and the novel measures taken for interpretation.

 Submitted papers should include high quality research contributions describing original and unpublished results of conceptual, constructive, experimental or theoretical work in all areas of Forensic Sciences.
 The conference solicits contributions of abstracts and papers that address themes and topics of the conference, including figures, tables and references of novel research materials.

 We are interested in promoting, inspiring and embracing applied forensics practice work and we are aiming to position this conference as the premiere venue for the forensic networking world.